Christopher Eccleston: Personal life

-Political views
+Political views and activism

+In 2000, Eccleston stated: "The work I have chosen to do has meant that I have played a lot of conflicted people.
+That comes out of my conviction that what's on our TV screens should be of value."
+He is an ambassador for The Big Issue, a British street newspaper which supports homeless people.
+Eccleston was also a Mencap charity ambassador, and supports the British Red Cross.
+He supports research for Alzheimer's disease and other forms of dementia; his father had vascular dementia in his later years, from 1998 until his death in 2012.

-Eccleston has criticised the Conservative Party and expressed concern at opportunities for actors from his background to achieve his level of success in the future.
-He said in July 2017, "It's always been a policy of the Conservative government and party to destroy working class identity.
+Eccleston has criticised the Conservative Party and has held them responsible for what he has described as a decline in opportunities for working-class actors.
+(Note: Attributed to multiple sources) He said in July 2017, "It's always been a policy of the Conservative government and party to destroy working class identity.
 If you prevent them from having a cultural voice, which is what's happening, they achieve that.
 They hate us, they want to destroy us, so we're being ruled out of having a voice."